Ben Cardin: Gun control

-Cardin has an "F" rating from the National Rifle Association.
+Cardin has an "F" rating from the NRA Political Victory Fund.

 In 2013, he co-sponsored the Large Capacity Ammunition Feeding Device Act in an effort to ban large-capacity ammunition.

 In response to the Orlando nightclub shooting, Cardin questioned the legality of military style assault weapons stating that "in my observations in Maryland, I don't know too many people who need to have that type of weapon in order to do hunting in my state or to keep themselves safe."

 Cardin opposed the 2016 sale of approximately 26,000 assault rifles to the national police of the Philippines.
 His opposition led to the U.S. State Department halting the sale.

 In the wake of the 2017 Las Vegas shooting, Cardin stated that thoughts and prayers were not going to save more people from dying in mass shootings.
 He also made a call for action to change gun laws, stating on Twitter that "Automatic weapons aren't needed to hunt deer or ducks; they're meant to kill people."
 In response to the shooting, Cardin sponsored Dianne Feinstein's proposal to ban bump stocks, which were used by the shooter to kill 58 individuals and injure over 500.